BACK TO DIRECTIVES

 Recovery must be structural, not discretionary.

-If recovery depends on self‑awareness or restraint, it will be skipped under pressure.
-A disciplined system schedules recovery the same way it schedules execution.
+If recovery depends on self-awareness or restraint, it will be skipped under pressure.
+A disciplined system schedules recovery exactly like it schedules execution.

 Sustainable discipline assumes limits and plans around them.